-So, as China 'looks west' with a view to develop its own territories, it also seeks to create an enabling friendly external environment by seeking to maintain the best of relations with its neighbours in the region, particularly Muslim majority countries, understandably given Xinjiang's demographic make-up.
+So, as China 'looks west' with a view to developing its own territories, it also seeks to create an enabling friendly external environment by seeking to maintain the best of relations with its neighbours in the region, particularly Muslim majority countries, understandably given Xinjiang's demographic make-up.
 Apart from Pakistan and Afghanistan, cited above, China has also made huge investments in its relationship with Bangladesh, a large country of 160 million people, overwhelmingly Muslim.
 Friendship with Bangladesh has also been raised to 'all weather level', like that with Pakistan.
-For Bangladesh, China remains through most of it's past, a close partner in trade and diplomacy.
+For Bangladesh also China remains, as it has through most of its past, a close partner in trade and diplomacy.
 Many mutual visits between the leaderships of the two countries underscore this.

-With painstaking consistency, therefore, China aims at 'managing' its neighbourhood to the west, and creating a positive external regional environment as a matrix to obtain its domestic goals in its western regions.
+With painstaking consistency, therefore, China aims at 'managing' its neighbourhood to the west, and create a positive external regional environment as a matrix to obtain its domestic goals in its western regions.
 For a long time to come, this is likely to remain the hallmark of Chinese policy in this area.